 Cod Fishing Locations

 One of the healthiest and easiest types of fish to cook with is Cod.
 Additionally, this subtle fish will easily mesh well with nearly any flavor you decide to combine it with, but it also tastes great on it’s own.
 Cod meat is moist and flaky when cooked and is white in color.
 In the United Kingdom, Atlantic cod is one of the most common ingredients in fish and chips.
 Chances are if you have ever had fish and chips or frozen fish you have eaten cod.
-Ask your cod fishing guide or cod fishing charter captain for their favorite recipe and they will usually be happy to share one with you.
+Ask your cod fishing guide or charter captain for their favorite cod recipes and they will usually be happy to share at least one or two with you.

 Deep-sea cod fishing is one of the most fun trips your family can ever take.
 Often fishing for cod is out of a small, motorized boat about 300 to 500 yards away from the shore.
 Cods are usually about 5 to 30 lb. heavy on average, and they primarily feed on whiting and pouting.
 They will also take codling and flatfish such as dabs, and any small, slow swimming fish.
 Besides that they also like shrimp and crabs, and any other small fish or crayfish that stay near the bottom of the water.
 The cod does not frequently catch Pollack and coalies because they are too fast and maneuver too easily for the slightly slow and laboring cod.
 The same goes for eels and squid.